abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

 ```

-#### Setup Ranger and authorization policies and review audit reports from a Rangers Policy Manager using steps here
+#### Part 2: Setup Ranger and authorization policies and review audit reports from a Rangers Policy Manager using steps here

-#### Enable Knox to work with kerberos enabled cluster to enable perimeter security using single end point using steps here
+#### Part 3: Enable Knox to work with kerberos enabled cluster to enable perimeter security using single end point using steps here

 #### Other resources